Header image

 GRANTS AND SCHOLARSHIPS

-Training grant, CitiHope International—for design and implementation of the Pastoral and Congregational Care Training (PACCT) program related to HIV/AIDS prevention, treatment and pastoral care in Malawi, Africa (2006-2007)
+Training grant, World Childrens Fund for design and implementation of the Pastoral and Congregational Care Training (PACCT) program related to HIV/AIDS prevention, treatment and pastoral care in Malawi, Africa (CitiHope International,2006-2007)

-Participant in the Oral History Project of the Henri Nouwen Society--focused on Nouwen's academic career at Yale and Harvard, funded by the Louisville Institute (2004-2005)
+Participant in Henri Nouwen Oral History Project focused on Nouwen's academic career at Yale and Harvard, funded by the Louisville Institute (Henri Nouwen Society, 2004-2005)

-Subgrant, UMCOR Family Coping Seminars curriculum development and professional trainings, Greater New Jersey Annual Conference (2002)—in response to mental health needs in the aftermath of September 11.
+Subgrant, UMCOR Family Coping Seminars curriculum development and professional trainings in response to mental health needs in the aftermath of September 11(Greater New Jersey Annual Conference, 2002).

 Subgrant, USAID Chernobyl Childhood Illness Program--a four million dollar USAID cooperative agreement to support medical and mental health training in Ukraine (1998-2001)